-Of the required fifteen units, three must be in English, three in one foreign language or two in each of two foreign languages, one in history, one in elementary algebra, and one in plane geometry.
-Of the foreign languages, French should be offered, if possible.
+Fifteen units of secondary school subjects are required for entrance; of these, three must be in English, three in one foreign language, or two in each of two foreign languages, one in history, one in elementary algebra, and one in plane geometry.
+(Of the foreign languages, French should be offered, if possible.)